 Built in the 18th century, it is now part of the UNESCO World Heritage List and ranked as one of the most attractive squares in the world.
 It looks indeed very elegant and spacious.

-I loved the beautifully designed lampposts and doors with their prominent golden ornaments standing out on the black iron.
-It’s lovely to sit on a terrace of a cafe or a restaurant and be able to admire the stunning classic architecture all around.
+I loved the beautifully designed lampposts and doors, with their prominent golden ornaments standing out on the black iron.
+It’s lovely to sit on the terrace of a cafe or a restaurant and admire the stunning classic architecture all around.
 The fountains and the garden nearby add a nice touch of greenery to the city.

 Stanislas was the former King of Poland.
-He commissioned the construction of the “Place Royale” in the 1750s in honour of his son-in-law, the French King Louis XV, featuring a four-metre high bronze statue of him.
-The statue of Louis XV was destroyed during the French revolution in 1789, and the square name was changed to “Place Stanislas”.
+In the 1750s, he commissioned the construction of the “Place Royale” in honour of his son-in-law, the French King Louis XV, featuring a four-metre-high bronze statue of him.
+The statue of Louis XV was destroyed during the French Revolution in 1789, and the square name was changed to “Place Stanislas.”
 They finally added the prominent statue of Stanislas in 1831.

 Nancy’s Triumphal Arch Héré